-Please note: Students will be asked to indicate a first and second choice.
+Please note: Students will be asked to indicate a their top three (3) choices on their course selection from.
 As shown below, there are various options available for each grade level.
 It is possible that certain options will not be offered if there is insufficient interest at the time of registration.